 I also believe, that such an entity as the Supercharacter will be looking for the most challenging answer to the question of the meaning of life there possibly is, because only the full-scope realization can give the Supercharacter the chance to employ all of its superabilities.

 We go on to ask the following question: what is the full-scope realization?
 Where can the absolute abilities find an application?
-What is the infinite doing?
-What will the Supercharacter take up doing driven by this ethical set?
+What can the infinite do?
+What will the Supercharacter be up to if it is driven by this ethical set?